 Medical problems are often seen as creating exceptional hardship, whether it's because you wouldn't be in the U.S. to assist in the person's care or in working to help pay or provide insurance for that care, or because treatment for the condition wouldn't be adequate in your home country.

 Hardships can also be psychological, social, cultural, economic, educational, career-related, political, religious, or due to compulsory military service.
 For example, there might be a family business in the U.S. that would fail if you are not in the U.S., or your dependent family members might not be able to pursue their profession or obtain special-needs education if they were to follow you home.

-If you’re successful in convincing USCIS of exceptional hardship, it will send a Form I-613 recommendation notice to the WRD.
-That’s not the end of the story, however.
-You still need to get the WRD’s approval of the waiver.
+If you successfully convince USCIS that your family is likely to experience exceptional hardship, it will send a Form I-613 recommendation notice to the WRD.
+That's not the end of the story, however.
+You still need to get the WRD's approval of the waiver.

-Particularly if you were subject to the two-year home residency requirement because of your receipt of government funding, the WRD may still deny your waiver.
-If the WRD recommends approval of the waiver, however, it will send the I-613 back to USCIS with an indication that it approves.
+Particularly if you were subject to the two-year home residency requirement because of your receipt of government funding, the WRD could still deny your waiver.
+If the WRD recommends approval, it will send the I-613 back to USCIS indicating its approval.
 USCIS will then issue you an approval notice on Form I-797.

 With that notice, you can proceed to file the adjustment of status or change of status application you need in order to stay in the United States and get a green card or a different type of nonimmigrant (temporary) status.